lightning/bolts/02-peer-protocol.md

-The sender SHOULD set `dust-limit-satoshis` to a sufficient value to allow commitment transactions to propagate through the bitcoin network.
+The sender SHOULD set `dust-limit-satoshis` to a sufficient value to allow commitment transactions to propagate through the Bitcoin network.
 It SHOULD set `htlc-minimum-msat` to the minimum amount HTLC it is willing to accept from this peer.